23 Mar Harrow Terminology

 The Philathletic Club is made up of the School’s top athletes, commonly called The Phil.
 They may wear a black bow-tie.

-A Shepherd is a Remove boy whose job it is to look after new Shell boys for their first two weeks.
+A Shepherd is a Remove boy whose job it is to look after new Shell boys during their first two weeks at the School.

 Tolley up is permission to work after lights out.